raspberrypisig/multipi4/README.md

 ```

 # Prerequisites
-- At a minimum, you need to download Raspberry Pi OS Lite (unzipped), and any other supported os image you want to install (also unzipped)
+- You need the OSes you want to install already downloaded and unzipped.

 # Starting software